diegoversiani/diegoversiani.github.io/_posts/portfolio/2016-03-30--portfolio-cafe-do.md

 external_link: http://cafe-do.com
 ---

-New site for café-do Digital Agency.
+Café-do Digital Agency needed a brand new website to represent it new vision and target market.
+It required a clean visual with a background video on its main page.

-Some of the main technical requirements were to have a clean layout and a background video hero/jumbotrom.
+It was build in Jekyll using Twitter Bootstrap with HTML5 and CSS3.